playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 );
 ```

 > You will likely need to configure this differently for React, Angular, and Vue projects.
-Replace the array of items with `pluginTS.config` and add `...pluginTs.configs.recommended` and that should start as a good foundation for how to add in TypeScript ESLint support.
+Replace the array of configuration options from the non-TypeScript config file with a combination off `pluginTS.config` and add `...pluginTs.configs.recommended`.
+That should start as a good foundation for how to add in TypeScript ESLint support.

 Once this is done, your ESLint will be superpowered with the capabilities that types have to offer.
 For example, you can now detect promises that are not properly waited on, which could cause a timing bug in your code: